MarcoIeni/release-plz/website/docs/extra/busy-repos.md

 ## Concurrency

-Release-plz docs suggest using the `concurrency` block like this to prevent multiple release-plz jobs from running at the same time:
+Release-plz [docs](../github/quickstart.md) suggest using the GitHub Actions `concurrency` block like this to prevent multiple release-plz jobs from running at the same time:

 ```yaml
 concurrency: